shabbyrobe/cachet/README.rst

 Caches can be iterated, but support is patchy.
 If the underlying backend supports listing keys, iteration is usually efficient.
 The **Cachet** APCU_ backend_ makes use of the ``APCIterator`` class and is very efficient.
-XCache_ tries to send a HTTP authentication dialog when you try to list keys (even when you try and use it via the CLI!), and Memcached_ provides no means to iterate over keys at all.
+Memcached_ provides no means to iterate over keys at all.

 If a backend supports iteration, it will implement ``Cachet\Backend\Iterator``.
 Implementing this interface is not required, but all backends provided with